pavelrisenberg/fitbitphp/README.md

     print_r($xml);

-**Note.** By default, all requests are made in respect of resources of authorized user, you cab use `setUser` method to set another user, but this would work only for resources/transactions that are available for public.
+**Note.** By default, all requests are made in respect of resources of authorized user, however you can use `setUser` method to set another user for next calls, but this would work only for resources/transactions that are available on behalf of authorized user (i.e. to fetch public user profiles).

 ## Changelog ##